Asymptotic Coupling and Its Applications in Information Theory: Conclusion and Future Work

-There are also some problems that remain to be solved. \begin{enumerate}[leftmargin=*] \item The optimal exponent of the minimum excess-distance probability coupling problem for the case in which $d<{\cal D}(P_{X},P_{Y})$ has been solved in this paper.
+{[}leftmargin={*}{]} \begin{enumerate} \item The optimal exponent of the minimum excess-distance probability coupling problem for the case in which $d<{\cal D}(P_{X},P_{Y})$ has been solved in this paper.
 However, the optimal exponent for the case in which $d>{\cal D}(P_{X},P_{Y})$ is still unknown.
 Besides, the minimum excess-distance probability and the corresponding optimal exponent for the case $d={\cal D}(P_{X},P_{Y})$ are still unknown. \item In this paper, we characterized the limiting value of the maximal guessing coupling problem for the case $H(X)\neq H(Y)$.
 However, it is still open for the case $H(X)=H(Y)$.
 Furthermore, the optimal exponent for this problem is still unknown.
 The same comment applies to the optimal exponent for the minimum entropy coupling problem. \item Under the assumption of uniform distributions, we provided the necessary and sufficient condition for the existence of a deterministic coupling or an asymptotically deterministic coupling for two product marginal distributions.
-However, the general case, stated in Conjectures \ref{conj:AsymptoticallyDeterministicCoupling} and \ref{conj:DeterministicCoupling}, is still open. \item An achievability result on the minimum R\'enyi (conditional) entropy coupling problem was provided in Corollary \ref{cor:MinRenyiEntropyCoupling}.
-Other minimum R\'enyi entropy coupling (or maximum R\'enyi mutual information coupling) problems are still open. \item We only characterized the exact channel resolvability rate for full-rank channels.
+However, the general case, stated in Conjectures \ref{conj:AsymptoticallyDeterministicCoupling} and \ref{conj:DeterministicCoupling}, is still open. \item An achievability result on the minimum Rényi (conditional) entropy coupling problem was provided in Corollary \ref{cor:MinRenyiEntropyCoupling}.
+Other minimum Rényi entropy coupling (or maximum Rényi mutual information coupling) problems are still open. \item We only characterized the exact channel resolvability rate for full-rank channels.
 The complete characterization of the exact channel resolvability rate for general channels is still open. \item We provided a sufficient and necessary condition in Theorem \ref{thm:Perfect-stealth-secrecy} for the scenario in which the stealth-secrecy capacity is positive.
 We also characterized the stealth-secrecy capacity for the full-rank sufficient statistic channel in Corollary \ref{cor:sufficientstatistic}.
 However, the complete characterization of the perfect stealth-secrecy capacity for general channels is still open. \end{enumerate}

 \appendices{}